China Says July Was Its Hottest Month Since Records Began

 It long depended on highly polluting coal power to fuel its massive economy but has emerged as a renewable energy leader in recent years.

-Research showed last month that China is building almost twice as much wind and solar energy capacity than every other country combined.
+Research showed last month that China is building almost twice as much wind and solar energy capacity as every other country combined.

 Extreme weather across large parts of the country has triggered deadly natural disasters in the past few weeks.